-BMR(basal metabolic rate) is the amount of energy needed by the body while resting in a temperate environment when digestive system is inactive to keep the body functions like breathing and heartbeat (Duke, 2014).
-It is an estimate of the amount of calories the body would burn if I were to do nothing but rest for 24 hours.
+BMR(basal metabolic rate) is the amount of energy needed by the body while resting in a temperate environment when the digestive system is inactive to keep the body functions like breathing and heartbeat (Duke, 2014).
+It is an estimate of the number of calories the body would burn if I were to do nothing but rest for 24 hours.

 My net kcal is obtained using the formula below

 Net kcal= kcal consumed + kcal burned – BMR